max0x7ba/atomic_queue/README.md

 ## Common Use-Cases
 These queues fit any scenario where threads hand off small, copyable/movable messages and the number of in-flight elements has a sensible upper bound.
 Some typical uses:

-* **Low-latency messaging hot paths.** Passing market data updates, orders, or events between threads in trading and other latency-sensitive systems, where the sub-100ns push-to-pop round-trip and preserved global time order matter.
+* **Low-latency messaging hot paths.** Passing market data updates, orders, or events between threads/processes in trading and other latency-sensitive systems, where the sub-100ns push-to-pop latency and preserved global time order matter.
+* **Logging and telemetry offload.** Handing log records or metrics off the hot path to a background thread that does the formatting and I/O, keeping the latency-critical thread free of syscalls and allocations.
+* **Inter-process communication via shared memory.** Non-`B` variants are _position-independent_ fixed-capacity queues with no heap allocations and no internal pointers/references, designed to be constructed in a shared-memory segment (e.g. `mmap`/`shm_open`) and used to pass trivially-copyable messages between separate processes lock-free.
+Use a trivially-copyable element type for the best results.
-* **Producer/consumer pipelines.** Decoupling a fast producer from a slower consumer (or vice versa) using a bounded buffer that applies natural back-pressure: `try_push` failing signals the consumer can't keep up, rather than letting the queue grow unbounded and exhaust memory.
+* **Producer/consumer pipelines.** Decoupling a fast producer from a slower consumer (or vice versa) using a bounded/fixed-capacity buffer that applies natural back-pressure: `try_push` failure signals the consumer can't keep up, rather than letting the queue grow unbounded and exhaust memory.
 * **Work/task distribution.** Fanning out units of work from one or more producers to a pool of worker threads (MPMC), or feeding a single dedicated worker (MPSC/SPSC).
-Push lightweight task handles or indices rather than large payloads.
-* **SPSC channels.** A single-producer/single-consumer wire between two threads (e.g. a network I/O thread feeding a processing thread) using the SPSC-tuned configuration for the lowest overhead.
+* **SPSC channels.** A single-producer/single-consumer queue between two threads (e.g. a network I/O thread feeding a processing thread) using the SPSC-tuned configuration for the lowest overhead.
+* **Passing ownership across threads.** The `2` variants store non-atomic element types such as `std::unique_ptr`, allowing ownership of heap objects to be transferred between threads through the queue.
 * **Object/index pools.** Recycling reusable objects, buffer slots, or free-list indices between threads by pushing/popping small integer handles.
-* **Logging and telemetry offload.** Handing log records or metrics off the hot path to a background thread that does the formatting and I/O, keeping the latency-critical thread free of syscalls and allocations.
-* **Passing ownership across threads.** The `2` variants store non-atomic element types such as `std::unique_ptr`, allowing ownership of heap objects to be transferred between threads through the queue.
-* **Inter-process communication via shared memory.** Because a fixed-size queue is a flat, self-contained ring-buffer array with no heap allocations and no internal pointers/references, it can be constructed in a shared-memory segment (e.g. `mmap`/`shm_open`) and used to pass trivially-copyable messages between separate processes lock-free.
-Use the non-`2` or `2` fixed-size variants with a trivially-copyable element type; avoid `std::unique_ptr` and other elements holding process-local pointers.

 These queues are a poor fit when you need unbounded capacity, OS-level blocking (condition-variable-style waiting) instead of spin-waiting, per-element priorities, or when elements are large enough that copying/moving them on `push`/`pop` dominates -- in those cases prefer a different data structure.